May 20, 2017 – Second Annual Spring Splash-In

 After successfully completing the inspection, the Cessna Caravan departed LHX just after 8 am and arrived at the lake at 8:20 am.
 I was honored with the opportunity to fly it from LHX to 11CO.
 The aircraft is a beautiful example of Cessna workmanship and quality that we have come to appreciate in all their aircraft.
 This was my first opportunity to fly a Caravan and it responded very much like its smaller brother the 206, except of course it can carry 10 pax and.
 I highly recommend anyone that has the opportunity to jump at it.
 This aircraft was provided through the courtesy of Textron Aviation as part of their ongoing support of general aviation and the Colorado Seaplane Initiative.
 Thank you to the Cessna flight and ground crew!
 We look forward to seeing you again soon.

 Mike Smith from Kansas flew his Lake Renegade 250 to the lake.
 Mike can always be counted on to support our events.
 Mike is a professional crop duster and his business is in high demand most flyable days.
-Nonetheless, Mike made the commitment to support our event.
+Nonetheless, Mike made a commitment to support our event.
 Furthermore, Mike has contributed donations to the Colorado Seaplane Initiative and our legislative efforts.
 He is also the only one to have brought his seaplane to both our events at Lake Meredith.
 He is truly committed to water flying and general aviation.
 His aircraft is featured in the invasive species video.
 Thank You, Mike!

 The seminars were well received and attended.
 Rick Durden, aviation author, attorney, and seaplane instructor was a big hit.
 His comments on instructing in seaplanes and the techniques used by seaplanes pilots to integrate safely with other water users were both informative and entertaining.
 His words of wisdom were developed from years of aviation and seaplane experience.
 Rick committed to us even though his schedule is quite demanding and he had to drive several hours to be with us.
 Please visit Rick’s website at www.rickdurden.com.
 Rick, we are honored by the gift of your time and experience…Thank You!